peer-open-source/xara-docs/source/user/manual/material/uniaxial/Concrete01/index.rst

     uniaxialMaterial Concrete01 1 -4.0 -0.002 0.0 -0.005;

-The code above would create a Concrete01 uniaxial material with tag ``1``, compression strength of 4.0 at strain 0.002 and reaches ultimate strength of 0.0 at strain of 0.005
+The code above defines a *Concrete01* material with tag ``1``, compression strength of 4.0 at strain 0.002 and reaches ultimate strength of 0.0 at strain of 0.005

 Code Developed by: |fcf|